Sony Xperia Tablet Z review

 As such, the Sony Xperia Tablet Z is a breath of fresh air.
 It’s the first 10in Android tablet we’ve reviewed since the Nexus 10 – our current favourite Android tablet at this size – and it’s a stunner.

 The first time we picked it up, it seemed impossibly thin and light.
 Incredibly, it’s thinner than an iPhone 5, and you’ll barely notice its 495g weight when it’s in your bag.
-Its squared-off, angled edges and flat glass panels at the rear and front ooze class, and like its smaller companion, the Xperia Z smartphone, the Tablet Z is water- and dust-resistant, with sealed flaps covering all its ports.
+Its squared-off, angled edges and flat rear and front panels ooze class, and like its smaller companion, the Xperia Z smartphone, the Tablet Z is water- and dust-resistant, with sealed flaps covering all its ports.

 In a spec-for-spec comparison, the Tablet Z doesn’t match up with the Nexus 10.
 Its 1,920 x 1,200 resolution is lower than the Nexus 10’s 2,560 x 1,600, and while the Nexus runs the latest version of Android Jelly Bean at 4.2, the Tablet Z is stuck on 4.1.2.
 It also costs £80 more than the Nexus.